Filtrations of Tope Spaces of Oriented Matroids: A -coefficients Filtration of Sign Cosheaf on a Matroid Fan

-In \cite{RRS2, RS}, the authors consider not the $\Ztwo$-tope space of an oriented matroid but the {\em projective $\Ztwo$-tope space}.
+In \cite{RRS2, RS}, the authors consider not just the $\Ztwo$-tope space of an oriented matroid but also the {\em projective $\Ztwo$-tope space}.
 The intermediate gradeds of the filtration of the projective $\Ztwo$-tope space are shown to be isomorphic to the stalks of the cosheaves from $\Ztwo$-tropical homology $\mathcal{F}_p(M)$.
-By \cite{Zhar_OS}, this vector space is also isomorphic to the dual of a graded piece of the {\em projective Orlik-Solomon algebra} \cite{OS,Kawahara}, which we denote by $\overline{\OS}_p(\underline{M}; \Ztwo)$.
+By \cite{Zhar_OS}, this vector space is also isomorphic to the dual of a graded piece of the {\em projective Orlik--Solomon algebra} \cite{OS,Kawahara}, which we denote by $\overline{\OS}_p(\underline{M}; \Ztwo)$.

-Here we consider a $\ZZ$-variant of this projectivization of the tope space and also the dual Cordovil algebra.
+Here we consider a $\ZZ$-variant of this projectivisation of the tope space and also the dual Cordovil algebra.
 Consider the collection $\Tcal^\pj$ of projective topes, obtained by identifying antipodal topes in $\Tcal$.
 We have the canonical projection $\pi:\ZZ[\Tcal]\rightarrow\ZZ[\Tcal^\pj]$; denote by $\Theta$ the kernel of this map.
 We show that the dual Varchenko--Gelfand filtration induces a filtration on $\ZZ[\Tcal^\pj]$.
 In what follows we shorten $\Pcal_p(M)$ and $\Acal_p(M)$ to $\Pcal_p$ and $\Acal_p$, respectively, since we only consider one oriented matroid $M$.

 Consider the following diagram

 Here $\Pcal_{p+1}^\pj=\pi(\Pcal_{p+1}), \Pcal_p^\pj=\pi(\Pcal_p), B_p:=\tilde{a}_p(\Theta\cap\Pcal_p)$, and $\Acal_p^\pj:=\Acal_p/B_p$ ({\em a priori} not $\Pcal_p^\pj/\Pcal_{p+1}^\pj$).